Camping at Kalaloch and exploring Olympic National Park

 Securing a site for Camping at Kalaloch

 All of the Kalaloch campground is reservable through the National Parks reservation system.
 YOU NEED RESERVATIONS if your heart is set on camping at Kalaloch.
 True, you may be fortunate enough to score a same day walk-in reservation, but that’s highly unlikely, particularly Thursday through Sunday nights.
+If you haven’t been able to secure a camping reservation, be sure that you are leaving early enough to get to the Kalaloch campground before noon to capture any potential abandoned site.

 Note: if you call the Recreation.gov reservation line, they’ll tell you that the Kalaloch campground has a certain amount of walk-in availability sites, but that’s not true.
 Every single site can be reserved through the system and typically is.